-Plus, beta-glucan is an excellent source of antioxidants, which can help to ward off heart disease by neutralizing free radicals and keeping inflammation at bay.
+Plus, beta-glucan is an excellent source of antioxidants, which can help to ward off heart disease by neutralizing free radicals.

 According to a 2018 review, consuming more tree nuts — like walnuts — is associated with a lower risk of cardiovascular disease-related events and death.
 Not only that, but specific risk factors linked to the development of cardiovascular disease — like dyslipidemia and hypertension — seem to also improve with regular tree nut consumption.

 According to Lord, 1 cup of cooked mushrooms has more potassium than a medium-sized banana.
 But that’s just one of the many ways in which mushrooms support heart health.
-Mushrooms are low in fat, contain no cholesterol, and are loaded with antioxidants and anti-inflammatory compounds.
+They’re also loaded with antioxidants and anti-inflammatory compounds.

 A 2018 review revealed that mushrooms contain nutrients that can reduce cholesterol and blood pressure, and prevent your arteries from hardening.
-In one of the studies, researchers examined people with type two diabetes who ate oyster mushrooms and showed significant decreases in blood pressure and cholesterol.
-They also seem to have lower rates of cardiovascular disease, as well as certain risk factors for this disease.
+In one of the studies, researchers examined people with type 2 diabetes who ate oyster mushrooms and found significant decreases in blood pressure and cholesterol.

 6. Black beans

-“Black beans are a heart health superfood,” says Megan Wong, RD, a dietitian at AlgaeCal.
-“They’re one of the best food sources of soluble fiber, providing 5.4 grams per a 3/4 cup serving.
+“Black beans are a heart health superfood,” says Megan Wong, a dietitian at AlgaeCal.
+“They’re one of the best food sources of soluble fiber, providing 5.4 grams per a 3/4-cup serving.
 This specific type of fiber becomes gel-like in the body, slowing down the digestion of food to help with blood sugar management, and helping to lower cholesterol levels.”

 It’s also worth mentioning that one serving of black beans packs a whopping 485 milligrams of potassium, according to Wong, which helps to lower blood pressure by balancing the harmful effects of excess sodium.